EasyGithDev/PHPOpenAI/README.md

 Sometimes, the API returns errors.
 Therefore, it is necessary to be able to identify what caused the problem.
 To handle this difficulty, you have many options.

-If you are using a Handler object with toObject or toArray method, just use a try-catch.
+If you are using a Handler object with toObject() or toArray() methods, just use a try-catch.

 ```php
 try {